-A former banquet manager, I originally began learning to program only to assist in my hobby of stock trading with no intention of a career change, but soon it was clear I was enjoying the coding not because it would lead to better trading, but because I was truly enjoying writing code.
-It was then I decided my future lay not with hotels, but with helping to usher in this exciting new era.
+A former banquet manager, I originally began learning to program only to assist in my hobby of stock trading with no intention of a career change.
+Soon it was clear I was enjoying the coding not because it would lead to better trading, but because I was enjoying the act of writing code itself - more so than I had ever enjoyed doing anything.
+It was then I decided my future lay not with hotels, but with software development.

-After discussing with colleagues the difficulty in quickly assessing someone's Twitter activity just from glancing at their profile (largely due to replies and retweets) I created ShouldIFollow to allow anyone to easily see how often an account tweets.
+Quickly assessing someone's Twitter activity by glancing at their profile can be tough to get a good idea of tweet frequency due to replies and retweets.
+So I created ShouldIFollow to easily see how often an account tweets.

-A fairly simple Ruby on Rails app running on Heroku it displays some metrics to get a feel for how frequently someone tweets.
-This is open source and viewable on GitHub.
+A fairly simple Ruby on Rails app running on Heroku, it displays some metrics to get a feel for how frequently and what times of day someone tweets.
+This is open source and available on GitHub.

 StopBadware's Badware Data Sharing Program "...aims to improve security researchers' and practitioners' access to quality, timely data.
 Participants provide StopBadware with an automated feed of time-stamped badware URLs and related data.
 The data is shared with other participants and with vetted academic and non-commercial researchers.
 Data is also used by StopBadware to inform our independent review process, to generate aggregated data, to identify and report on badware trends, and to communicate with site owners and service providers (e.g., Web hosting providers) about badware within their zones of control..."
 [Excerpt from stopbadware.org/data-sharing]

 Developed as a side project, Optionometer was created for my hobby of option trading.
-The presented data represents analysis of nearly half a million option spread combinations.
-In an effort to find the most profitable option trades available the app calculates profit potential for various multi-leg strategies.
+Optionometer presents data representing analysis of nearly half a million option spread combinations.
+In an effort to find the most profitable trades available the app calculates profit potential for various multi-leg strategies.
 Of the hundreds of thousands of possible combinations the app selects the best ones and displays relevant data for each trade.
-Optionometer is written in Scala (with the front-end using the Play framework) and can be viewed on GitHub.
+Optionometer is written in Scala (with the front-end using the Play framework) and is open sourced on GitHub.

 Received a 3.96 (out of 4.0) on my Capstone Project for WGU, a Java application that predicts stock market movement based on Twitter activity.
 The program analyzes mentions of a company's ticker symbol to determine a bullish, bearish, or neutral opinion based on the content of each post.
 Each score is then adjusted for age of post and past accuracy of author before determining the overall sentiment for a stock.

 As a side project I begain rewriting this in C++ in order to get more familiar with the language.
-This rewrite is viewable as an open source project on GitHub, though I stopped working on it to shift my free time to focus on other side projects.
+This rewrite is on GitHub, though I stopped working on it to shift my free time to focus on other side projects.
 At some point I may resume work on it for possible Optionometer integration.

-After finishing school I set a goal for myself to learn C++.
-After picking up the basics from a tutorial I created a command line stock ticker application that regularly updates and displays data for U.S. stocks and indices.
+After finishing school my next goal for myself was to learn C++.
+After picking up the basics I created a command line stock ticker application that regularly updates and displays data for U.S. stocks and indices.
 This was also my first open source project and can be viewed on GitHub.

-Designed to assist BT's Misison Control with trade audits, TradeDetective saves analysts a significant amount of time by bringing together the needed information on a trade investigation.
+Created to assist BT's Misison Control with trade audits, TradeDetective saved analysts time by bringing together the needed information for a trade investigation.
 Originally coded in Ruby on Rails before a re-write in PHP to facilitate better integration with other tools in use.